Laser Resurfacing in Melbourne

-A laser resurfacing Melbourne treatment can be executed with different types of lasers, more specifically the ablative and non-ablative laser.
-Common lasers used during skin resurfacing procedures that fall under these categories are the Erbium laser, Carbon Dioxide laser and Fraxel laser.
+A laser resurfacing treatment can be executed with two different types of lasers; this includes an ablative and a non-ablative laser.
+Lasers that are currently used for laser resurfacing, and which fall under these categories, include the Erbium laser, carbon dioxide laser, and the Erbium laser.

 Discover Erbium Laser Resurfacing Advantages!